williamsjokvist/cfn-tracker/README.md

 - Real-time match tracking
 - Storing match logs and statistics
 - Support for displaying live stats to OBS via Browser Source and Text Labels
-- Support for both SF6 and SFV
+- Support for both SF6 and Tekken 8
 - Ability to create own OBS Browser theme with CSS

   [Streamer showcase](SHOWCASE.md)